-Spain is once again a global benchmark in standards.
-Now in the essential field of digital transformation.
-The Spanish Association for Standardisation-UNE, has published the standard UNE 71307-1 Digital Enabling Technologies.
-Distributed Identities Management Model on Blockchain and other Distributed Ledger Technologies.
+Spain becomes a world reference for standards once again.
+On this occasion in the essential field of digital transformation.
+The Spanish Association for Standardization (UNE) has published the Standard UNE 71307-1 Digital Enabling Technologies.
+Decentralised Identity Management Model on Blockchain and Other Distributed Ledger Technologies.
 Part 1: Reference Framework.

 This milestone is the first global standard on decentralised digital identity management, based on Blockchain and Distributed Ledger Technologies (DLT).